xairoo/next-auth-static-site/packages/next-static-site-auth/README.md

 ## Configuration

-You have to set a few environment variables to define your REST API endpoints inside `.env.local` (or what ever you use).
+You have to set a few environment variables to define your REST API endpoints.
+This can be done for example in `.env.local` or `next.config.js`.
-And you can define a custom login and logged out URL.

 > Check the [options reference](https://github.com/Xairoo/next-static-site-auth/blob/main/packages/next-static-site-auth/OPTIONS.md) for the configuration variables.